Muhammed-Firoz/terraformproject/README.md

 ### Packer template<br>

-this packer template create a server image  with Linux OS (Ubuntu 18.04-LTS). <br>
+This packer template create a server image  with Linux OS (Ubuntu 18.04-LTS). <br>

 **How to use the packer template to create an image**